-- Finley chop about 6 cloves of garlic, 1/4 cup of parsley
+- Finely chop about 6 cloves of garlic, ¼ cup of parsley.

 - Heat 2 tablespoons each of butter and olive oil.
 Add garlic.
 Saute it.
 I let it burn a little bit for the burnt garlic taste.
 Turn off the stove.
 Pour these over the freshly made warm garlic knots.
 Sprinkle sea salt on top of it and serve.

-- You can make more of the above mixture in case you want more of the dipping oil.
+- You can make more of the garlic coating just in case you want more of the dipping oil.
 I made double-triple the batch.
 It tastes heavenly.

 - You can use oregano or any other herbs in place of parsley.
 In case you don’t have fresh herbs, feel free to use dried ones.